endail/hx711/README.md

 - `void setFormat( Format bitFormat )`.
 Defines the format of bits when read from the HX711 chip.
 Either `Format::MSB` (most significant bit first - the default) or `Format::LSB` (least significant bit first).

 - `void setConfig( Channel c = Channel::A, Gain g = Gain::GAIN_128 )`.
 Changes the channel and gain of the HX711 chip.
 An `std::invalid_argument` will be thrown if the given channel and gain are incompatible.
-See the datasheet for more information.
+Channel A may be set to a gain of 64 or 128.
+Channel B may only use a gain of 32.
+Please see the datasheet for more information.

 ---